eProsima/Fast-DDS-monitor/docs/rst/notes/notes.rst

 Version 0.1.0
 #############

-This is the first release of FastDDS Monitor.
+This is the first release of *eProsima Fast DDS Monitor*.

 This release includes several **features** regarding the monitoring of DDS network and the visualization of a real time working network, as instrumentation data related with this network: